lorentzben/host-microbe-interaction-protein/content/citations/tiloccaEffectsDietsDifferent2019.md

 “A typical LC-MS/MS experiments generate hundreds of thousands of fragmentation spectra.
 Here, the MS1 provide information on the mass-to-charge (m/z) of the intact peptide along with its amino-acidic composition whereas the MS2, providing information of the fragmentation pattern of each parent ion, determine the correct amino-acidic order.”
 (Tilocca, 2019, p.
 29)

-“The peptide sequences, in” (Tilocca, 2019, p.
-29)

-“turn, are assigned to specific protein IDs through a protein database-dependent search, where the measured peptides are compared with the peptides profile deriving from the in silico digestion of user-defined protein database, designated as the reference for the investigated organism or consortia.”
+“The peptide sequences, in turn, are assigned to specific protein IDs through a protein database-dependent search, where the measured peptides are compared with the peptides profile deriving from the in silico digestion of user-defined protein database, designated as the reference for the investigated organism or consortia.”
 (Tilocca, 2019, p.
 30)

 “Clearly, this enormous amount of data cannot be manually elaborated and a wide variety of bioinformatics software and tools is nowadays available to perform the computational operations, required to translate the myriad of spectra into a meaningful output that is both concise and informative [115].”
 (Tilocca, 2019, p.
 30)

 “To this purpose, commonly used search engines are OMSSA (Open Mass Spectrometry Search Algorithm), X!Tandem, MASCOT, Andromeda and SEQUEST.”
 (Tilocca, 2019, p.
 30)

-“Major tasks of these tools include quality filtering of the raw MS spectra, peptidespectrum matching and scoring, protein database searching, data mining, and graphical representation of the obtained results [129].”
+“Major tasks of these tools include quality filtering of the raw MS spectra, peptide spectrum matching and scoring, protein database searching, data mining, and graphical representation of the obtained results [129].”
 (Tilocca, 2019, p.
 30)

 “Similarly to metagenomics tools, proteomics/metaproteomics-committed tools are based on diverse algorithms and statistics, resulting in varying performance that, for each tool, depends on several factors such as sample complexity, separation efficiency and quality of the reference database [127]” (Tilocca, 2019, p.
 30)